-So lets talk about shortcuts.
+So let us talk about shortcuts.
 Seemingly this isn’t a proper, traditional tarte tatin.
-In fact most French would most probably turn their noses up to this “abomination”.
-Especially since it features pears and not apples as the recipe calls for.
+In fact most Frenchmen would most probably turn their noses up to this “abomination”.
+Especially since it features pears and not apples as the classically traditional recipe calls for.
 But what some people don’t know, won’t hurt them either.
 I will one day attempt the real deal; apples and all.
 But maybe not the pastry.
 Maybe.

-Seriously t recipe is utterly idiot proof, guaranteed.
+Seriously this recipe is utterly idiot proof.
+Guaranteed.
 It’s effortless and takes minutes to prepare.
 Then once it’s out of the oven all you have to do is turn it onto a plate, maybe top with some vanilla bean ice cream then just devour it while it’s still hot.

 30g butter, softened